Paris is a fantastic source of inspiration for writers. Book yourself into a Paris writing retreat and prepare to be inspired!

 The Eiffel Tower has inspired countless writers, filmmakers, painters and artists from all walks of life.
 And it’s easy to see why.

-Whatever your reasons, it’s hard not to be inspired by the most-visited paid monument in the world.
+Whatever inspirational writing ideas you require, it’s hard not to be inspired by the most-visited paid monument in the world.

 Be inspired by other creative people!

-The streets of Paris, particularly around Montmartre, are awash with creativity.
+The streets of Paris, particularly around Montmartre, are awash with creativity and inspirational images.
 At some moment in time, likely under the cover of darkness, a street artist has shared their skills and their story with the passing world.

 Who is the girl in the picture?
 Is there a cryptic code hidden within their scrawled words?
 Is that a hidden doorway?
-There are so many story ideas just waiting to be put into words.
+There are so many inspirational story ideas hidden around Paris, just waiting to be put into words.

-In the song Acrylic Afternoons, Jarvis Cocker (from the band Pulp) sang about a a small child in dungarees who caught his hands in the doors of the Paris Metro.
+In the song Acrylic Afternoons, Jarvis Cocker (from the band Pulp) sang about a dream he had, about a small child in dungarees who caught his hands in the doors of the Paris Metro.

-The cafés and restaurants of Paris are not only a typically creative place for writers to sit and hone their craft, but can also be the setting and inspiration for the content of your writing.
+The cafés and restaurants of Paris are not only a typically a source of creative writing inspiration for writers to sit and hone their craft, but can also be the setting and inspiration for the content of your writing.

-New characters come to life around you, as you imagine who these people are meeting.
+New story characters come to life around you, as you imagine who these people are meeting.
 Why is that lady wearing sunglasses indoors?
-Hearing snippets of conversations and piecing together the rest of the story in your head.
+Hearing snippets of conversations and piecing together the rest of the story in your head is fantastic for generating writing ideas.

 All while dining or sipping on wonderful French cuisine as you jot down notes.
 Perfect!